What are the responsibilities and job description for the Pre-Trial Enforcement Officer position at Smith County?

 - Conducts regular office visits and jail visits as required by Department policy and as circumstances warrant.

-- Assures that all money owed is collected and properly recorded.
+- Assures that all fees owed by a client is collected an properly recorded.

 - Monitors compliance/non-compliance and submits required reports to the District Attorney's Office and to the Courts.